krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 I checked five more long latency requests and the results were the same, confirming that the **10.212.1.104** server is the problem.
 I spent a lot of time trying to figure out what was wrong with that machine.
 My biggest suspect was a difference in meltdown/spectre patches in the kernel.
-In the end we reinstalled Linux on those machines which solved the problem with the **10.212.1.104** server.
+In the end, we reinstalled Linux on those machines, which solved the problem with the **10.212.1.104** server.

 ## Stability and overhead